cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 ---

 The most important step toward bringing your project to life is to get a permit.
-Permits empower you to complete your project in a way that meets your needs and follows the city’s code.
+Permits empower you to complete your projects in a way that meets your needs and follows the city’s code.
 Before applying for any permits, it’s important to:

 * define and describe your project,
 * f[ind out if you need permits and what they are](/residential/residential-toolkit/projects-that-dont-require-a-permit/), &nbsp;